 "Is anything else in the package?
 The law says that you have to divulge the entire contents."

-Since I mail out the occasional copy of Stop and Smell the Silk Roses, I have crossed this bridge before with the clerk.
+Stop and Smell the Silk Roses, I have crossed this bridge before with the clerk.
 I once lacked clarity and admitted to stowing away a handwritten letter on the inside flap of my book.
 On that fateful day, the clerk explained in no uncertain terms that media mail was a stand alone item that could not be combined with other offers.
 She disqualified it from media mail discounting which left me a deeper reach into my pockets to cover the cost of first class shipping.
 I wasn't going to make the same honest mistake again but I felt a prevailing sense of passive aggressiveness come over me.

 "Peanuts."
 I shouted.